 Don’t ever throw out a receipt that came from a transaction you used your credit card with, as your number and/or name is likely on there and criminals can use that to their advantage.”

 Anything in your discard pile that isn’t sensitive can just about always be deposited in your recycling bin, which we recommend you have handy next to your shredder as you declutter your papers.

 How To Organize Papers Without A Filing Cabinet

 Filing cabinets are big, bulky, and rarely come in the exact size you need.
-This is why, for the rest of your documents you plan to store, we think it’s best to stick with bins.
+This is why for the rest of the documents you plan to store, we think it’s best to stick with bins.
 They can be plastic or fabric or whatever you prefer.
 Just pick something easily transported and that you can downsize and upsize as needed.

 While you can use the same style bins for each category, we’ve found that some bins work better for certain types of documents.

 As a reminder, your annual papers are papers you will either discard or put into important documents about once a year.
 For instance, you could keep all our tax-related documents there until it’s tax time.
 Once you’ve done your taxes, move them to the important documents bin.

 For our annual papers, we really like using these stacking plastic storage bins.
 They allow you to keep them out of sight in the closet, but are also very protected.

 Having all your papers separated by one box per category can also help you to find what you need much faster.
 Inside the bins, we prefer hanging file folders like these.